kalpana-eng/trader-risk-dashboard/README.md

 3. If you had another day to improve this dashboard, what would You add?

-I would focus on features that improve decision-making rather than simply adding more statistics.
+If I had another day, I would focus on making dashboard more useful for active traders by adding:

-Some improvements would include:

 - Performance grouped by trading asset
 - Trade journal with notes
 - Best and worst trading days
 - Monthly performance analytics
-- CSV/PDF export
 - Persistent theme preference
 - Live trading API integration